-As with everything else during adolescence, teenagers experiment with all types of substances, including drugs and alcohol.
-The latest teen drug abuse statistics indicate that the trend is getting worse, as experimentation spreads from illicit drugs into prescription medication and common household chemicals.
+As with everything else during adolescence, teenagers experiment with all substances, including drugs and alcohol.
+The latest teen drug abuse statistics indicate that the trend is worsening as experimentation spreads from illicit drugs into prescription medication and common household chemicals.
+Thus, it’s important to understand what substance abuse treatment options are available.

 Addiction treatment centers in Illinois, such as Northern Illinois Recovery Center, have made strides in updating their treatment to handle the rise in teen addiction over the last two decades.
 Addiction affects more than just teenagers.
 It can also affect their friends, parents, and the community as a whole.
 Treatment centers must now respond to handle the current crisis.
 Let’s take a look a the latest teen drug abuse statistics in the U.S.